NFL combine primer: J.J. McCarthy among players who can help their stock most in Indianapolis

 Defensive tackle

-This group is filled with more Day 2 prospects than names who will hear their names early in Detroit, but still littered with talent throughout draft boards.
-Texas’ Byron Murphy II and Illinois’ Johnny Newton are currently seen as the top defensive tackle prospects, explosive athletes who could make for a fun watch when the defensive line tests in Indianapolis.
+This group is filled with more Day 2 prospects than names who will hear their names early in Detroit, but is still littered with talent throughout draft boards.
+Texas’ Byron Murphy II and Illinois’ Johnny Newton are currently seen as the top defensive tackle prospects as explosive athletes who could make for a fun watch when the defensive linemen test in Indianapolis.

 Players to watch